chakch/pulumi-handson/README.md

     the function will be triggred when new item is added to the table https://pulumi.io/reference/pkg/nodejs/@pulumi/aws/dynamodb/#TableEventSubscription

-- Add the the bucket name to the AudiTranscoder function enviromenent variable
+- Add the the bucket name to the AudiTranscoder function environement variable

 - launch `pulumi up` to update your stack